2.3 Make your site Search Engine-friendly

 good — the good itself

-A bra by Victoria's Secret, under the URL:
+And a bra by Victoria's Secret, under: http://www.myshop.com/showgood.php?category=56&good=54146

 To Search Engines, both pages appear like showgood.php.
 They just can't understand that these are two different pages offering two different products.

-You can rewrite pages, so the Robot will see
+You can rewrite pages, so the Robot will see that both pages contain different information: http://www.myshop.com/beauty–products/dove–soap.html instead of the first URL, for Dove soap and

 http://www.myshop.com/victorias-secret-underwear/bra.html

-Or, if you're using a fairly well-known 3rd-party engine, you can write the .htacess file yourself, using some scripts that you can find in the Internet.
+Or, if you're using a fairly well–known 3rd–party engine, you can write the .htaccess file yourself, using some scripts that you can find in the Internet.
 To do the search, you can type in the_name_of_your_site's_engine "URL Rewrite" htaccess or something like that.

 For instance, I used the following query: phpBB "URL Rewrite"